-For a genuinely French tea that focuses as much on delicate, marvelously flavored cuppas as it does on pretty-presentation-and-pastries, Mariage Frères earns top ranking in my book.
+For a genuinely French tea that focuses as much on delicate, intensely flavored cuppas as it does on pretty-presentation-and-pastries, Mariage Frères earns top ranking in my book.

-The iconic brand was formally launched in the mid-19th century, but its roots stretch back to the 17th century and the height of French colonial expansion.
+The now-globally recognized brand was formally launched in the mid-19th century, but its roots stretch back to the 17th century and the height of French colonial expansion.

-Since opening its first tearooms in Paris, it’s been a favored spot for locals to stop in for a little warmth and luxury.
+Since opening its first tearooms in Paris, locals have preferred it as a spot for afternoon recharging.
 They offer a full range of menus suited to all appetites and moments, from tea on its lonesome to afternoon delights including sandwiches and pastries, brunch and lunch.